 - One-way or return.

-- Preferences: Ordinary or Green Car, Reserved or Non-reserved, Smoking or Non-smoking.
+- Preferences: Ordinary or Green Car, Reserved or Non-reserved.

 When you purchase your tickets you will receive three cards.
 One is your basic fare ticket (乗車券 – joshaken).
 You can use this ticket to pass through regular JR ticket gates.
 Another is your super express ticket (特急券 – tokkyuken).
 You will need both your basic fare ticket and super express ticket to pass through the shinkansen gates.
 And the third card may look like a ticket, but it is actually just a receipt.
 You can see a pictorial English guide to these tickets on the JR Central website.
 Be sure to keep all your tickets safely so you can show them to the conductor on the train.